Is the Office Going to Disappear?

 Trend: Low-Rise Suburban Office Buildings

 Much like city-dwellers who opted out of crowded apartment buildings in favor of private homes during the pandemic, companies are realizing they also want out of high-rise office buildings.
 Not only do businesses have less control over their environment in these large buildings, but everything takes longer.
-With social distancing guidelines in place, employees must wait longer for elevators in parking garages and buildings, and as well as temperature checks and screening in lobbies.
+According to Worthington Flowers with social distancing guidelines in place, employees must wait longer for elevators in parking garages and buildings, and as well as temperature checks and screening in lobbies.

 Low-rise office buildings, on the other hand, offer fewer people, and – perhaps more importantly – they often include coveted outdoor space and separate entrances.
 As a result, commercial real estate agents from Boston to Los Angeles are noticing an uptick in demand for low-rise office parks, like the Lakeside Park.
 Located in a park-like setting on Lake Quannapowitt in Wakefield MA, the suburban office park is becoming more desirable than office space in Boston proper.